AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 #### Sample Query for multiple Content Fragments with Attachments {#sample-wknd-multiple-fragments-attachments}

-The following query returns all `attachments` - a specific field (sub-group) of content references:
+The following query returns all `attachments` - a specific field (sub-group) of type `content-reference`:

 >[!NOTE]
 >